Blog · Analysis · Last reviewed June 19, 2026

 Second, reason codes should map to real scored factors.
 They should not be generic categories chosen after the fact because they fit a form.
 The reason should describe what actually mattered, at a level the applicant can understand and potentially act on.

-Fifth, vendor models should not create borrowed opacity.
+Sixth, vendor models should not create borrowed opacity.
 A lender should not be able to use a third-party model and then claim that the vendor's system prevents a meaningful explanation.
-Procurement should require reason-code logic, audit access, validation evidence, change notices, and dispute support.
+AI procurement and vendor governance should require reason-code logic, audit access, validation evidence, change notices, data lineage, and dispute support.

-Sixth, adverse action notices should connect to correction paths.
+Seventh, adverse action notices should connect to correction paths.
 If the reason depends on consumer-report data, the notice should help the person find and dispute the relevant report.
-If the reason depends on account behavior or cash-flow data, the institution should explain the category clearly enough to make correction possible.
+If the reason depends on account behavior or cash-flow data, the institution should explain the category clearly enough to make correction or reconsideration possible.

 The adverse action notice is a small document with a large theory of civilization inside it.